 Youth Workshop: The program is a 3-hour interactive workshop for LGBTQ youth on sexual health and accessing healthcare.

-Health Center Workshop: The program consists of two 90-minute, youth-led workshops for healthcare providers and clinic staff on best practices for providing care to LGBTQ young people.
+Health Center Workshop: The program is a 3-hour workshop that can be delivered in two 90-minute, youth-led sessions for healthcare providers and clinic staff on best practices for providing care to LGBTQ young people.
 The two sessions can be implemented one after the other, or they can take place on different days.

 The Youth Workshop comes with materials and resources needed for effective implementation.
 The program package, (purchased individually or as a bundle with the Health Center Workshop), includes a Youth Program Manual, Facilitator Curriculum, Peer Educator Training materials, and Workshop materials and resources, (including the IN·clued zine, mp4 workshop video, Q-cards ©, adaptations guidance, and more).